HomeSpotsMt. Seorak

 StatusDetails

-Confirmed2026 dates, Expo Park venue, the three-part festival structure, youth program categories, main Musan frame
+Confirmed2026 dates, Expo Park venue, the three-part festival structure, youth program categories, main Musan frame, official 26-booth food layout, final vendor menu PDF

-Mostly stableMain lawn as the visitor center of gravity, food culture festival as the easiest foreigner entry point
+Mostly stableMain lawn as the visitor center of gravity, food culture festival as the easiest foreigner entry point, reusable-container return points around the food zone

-Should be checked day-ofWeather plan, stage timing changes, queue length, parking pressure, last food orders
+Should be checked day-ofWeather plan, stage timing changes, parking pressure, table availability, reusable-container return flow

-This page should stay live before the map is final because the most important UX problem is already known: foreigners need the event explained before they need every booth pin.
+This page should stay live through the event because the most important UX problem is not just finding a booth pin.
+Foreigners need the event explained, then they need Korean menu names turned into practical ordering context.

 Practical FAQ